 As previously described, officers of crews can post vacant positions on the Notice Board as they sail so that young pirates arriving in port can apply for work on the ocean waves.
 Prospective jobbers can examine the crew info before they hop aboard to see what sort of folks their new employers are and how any eventual booty will be divided.
 This information is also included in the job description, along with the pay rate and the type of vessel being sailed.

-Once you've selected a ship to job with, click on Apply and wait a few moments until the officer has a chance to review your request (she will probably be busy puzzling at the time).
+Once you've selected a ship to job with, select Apply and wait a few moments until the officer has a chance to review your request (she will probably be busy puzzling at the time).
 Should your application be successful, the officer will /job you, inviting you aboard the vessel.
 Accept and you will be whisked out to start a new adventure at sea!

 If you're looking to move some of your own cargo between islands, rather than relieve other vessels of theirs, you can set your vessel configuration to Trade.
 When trading, jobbers are paid for their labor directly from the Hold as long as there is enough PoE there to pay out.
 The average PoE paid per league can be set on the Configure Voyage screen but the amount paid is determined based on the jobber's performance.
 Better performance means better pay!